kramse/kea-it-sikkerhed/ross-anderson-SEv3/lektionsplan.md

 https://www.cl.cam.ac.uk/~rja14/book.html

-Meetup place, online, but where?

-Zoom, Jitsi, Big Blue Button?
+Meetup place, online and we have a Signal group, ask Henrik to be added.

 ## Planning